David, Panama

 When we asked people living in David about club and activities where newcomers can meet others, they responded:

 "David, is a popular destination for expats, and there are numerous clubs and activities they can join to meet new people and integrate into the local community.
 Many expats join language exchange clubs, where they can practice Spanish with locals and help them with English.
 This is a great way to make friends and learn about the local culture.
 There are also various sports clubs, such as tennis, golf, and sailing, which are popular among the expat community.
 Joining a sports club is a great way to stay active and meet people with similar interests.
 For those who enjoy the arts, there are also music, dance, and theater groups.
 In addition to clubs, there are other ways for expats to meet people in David.
 Many expats volunteer in local charities and community projects, which is a rewarding way to give back to the community and make new friends.
 There are also numerous social events and festivals throughout the year, which are great opportunities to socialize and meet both locals and other expats.
 Another popular way for expats to meet people is through networking events and business groups.
 These can be particularly useful for those who are working or running a business in Panama.
 There are also online forums and social media groups for expats in David, where people can ask questions, share advice, and arrange meetups.
 Finally, simply exploring the city, visiting local markets and cafes, and participating in local traditions and celebrations can also lead to new friendships.
-The people of David are known for their friendliness and hospitality, and many expats find that they quickly feel at home in this vibrant Panamanian city," said one expat who made the move to David.
+The people of David are known for their friendliness and hospitality, and many expats find that they quickly feel at home in this vibrant Panamanian city," said one expat in David.

 What should I bring when moving to David?